matovolador/rufo-mp3-fetcher/README.md

 ## About

-This software is a python wrapper for ffmpeg.
+This software is a python wrapper for ffmpeg and youtube_dl.
 It uses tkinter UI.

 ## Requirements